pulumi/infrastructure-as-code-workshop/labs/02-app-arch/03-containers-on-kubernetes.md

 > Kubernetes does not wait until the AWS load balancer is fully initialized, so it may take a few minutes before it becomes available.

-## Step 7 — Update Your Application Configuration
+## Step 7 &mdash; Update Your Application Configuration

 Next, you'll make two changes to the application: